Where is it?

 Berlin is known around the world for its chaotic past and wartime history.
 Stepping forward in time, this capital has become an eclectic hub for arts, culture and of course, history; with something for everyone.
-For a city, it is particularly chilled and really quiet – there seemed to be no one about!
+For a city, it is particularly chilled and really quiet!

 Whether you’re looking for a lazy afternoon lounging in a park, drinking beer or would much rather be on your feet taking in the sites then carry on reading…

 I know, I know, hotels aren’t all that cheap, but this one was a bit of a bargain and we were treating ourselves for finishing the first year of uni!

 Cost per night: approx £70/80

 There are a few of these dotted around the city.
 Clean, modern rooms with great, convinient locations.

 In terms of areas to stay, I would definitely recommend staying in the South East – anywhere between Berlin Mitte and Friedrichshain-Kreuzberg.

 It’s close enough to walk into the city centre, but far enough out the way that you aren’t right in the hustle and bustle of the city.

 Sat just between Mitte and Kreuzberg, you’ll come across this beautiful lake, surrounded by greenery and adorable pastel coloured houses.

 It is the perfect place to wind down and watch the beautiful changing colours of the sky reflecting on the lake as the sun sets.